Mothers' Day in America

 Done at the city of Washington this ninth day of May, in the year of our Lord one thousand nine hundred and fourteen, and of the Independence of the United States won one hundred and thirty-eight.

-How did you present your Mothers' Day gifts?
-Send us photos of Mothers' Day festivities, American flags, flagpoles, ropes, or other accessories!
+How will you present your Mothers' Day gifts?
+Send us photos of Mothers' Day festivities along with any American flags, flagpoles, ropes, or other accessories!
 We would be honored to feature your photography in our blog or on Facebook.
 Remember, photos of damaged flags and accessories are valuable, too.

 Was this information useful to you?